Optimal Attention Temperature Improves the Robustness of In-Context Learning under Distribution Shift in High Dimensions: Introduction

 While the original Transformer fixes $\tau=\sqrt{d_k}$ \citep{vaswani2017attention}, where $d_k$ is the key dimension, subsequent empirical studies have demonstrated that adjusting the attention temperature can enhance performance across diverse NLP and computer vision benchmarks \citep{lin2018learning, zhang2022attention, peng2024yarn, lee2021vision, chen2023accumulated, zou2024attention}.
 Yet, to the best of our knowledge, its role within \emph{in-context learning} (ICL) remains unexplored.
 Because the attention temperature directly governs how sharply the model concentrates on specific inputs, it is poised to critically influence ICL behavior under distributional shift—a setting of central practical relevance, where mismatches between training and inference distributions are ubiquitous.

 \paragraph{This work ---} In this paper, we present a unified theoretical and empirical study of the \emph{attention temperature} in the context of in-context learning (ICL).
 We focus on how adjusting this parameter can systematically improve the ICL performance of pretrained Transformers under distributional shift.
 We address this question in the setting of linear regression tasks, which offer a well-controlled yet expressive framework for dissecting the mechanisms of ICL \citep{garg2022can, zhang2024trained}.
-Departing from prior work restricted to linear attention, we analyze a Transformer with \emph{linearized softmax} attention—an architecture that preserves the essential temperature-dependent behavior of standard attention while remaining mathematically tractable.
+Departing from prior work restricted to linear attention, we analyze a Transformer with \emph{approximate softmax} attention—an architecture that preserves the essential temperature-dependent behavior of standard attention while remaining mathematically tractable.

 Our analysis yields a closed-form characterization of the \emph{optimal temperature}—the value of $\tau$ that minimizes generalization error during inference.
 We show that this optimal temperature depends explicitly on the nature of the distribution shift and that setting it appropriately can recover or even surpass baseline ICL performance.
-We validate our theoretical predictions through extensive experiments on both synthetic (linear regression) and real-world (question answering with LLMs) tasks, demonstrating that temperature selection constitutes a simple yet powerful mechanism for improving robustness. \paragraph{Contributions ---} Our work makes the following key contributions: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,leftmargin=0.6cm] \item We provide, to our knowledge, the first theoretical characterization of the optimal attention temperature for pretrained Transformers with \emph{linearized softmax attention} in ICL tasks. \item We analyze the generalization behavior of such models under a broad spectrum of distributional shifts, employing weaker assumptions than prior studies. \item We establish a clear theoretical and empirical link between distribution shift and attention temperature, showing that principled temperature selection can substantially enhance ICL performance across diverse tasks. \end{enumerate}
+We validate our theoretical predictions through extensive experiments on both synthetic (linear regression) and real-world (question answering with LLMs) tasks, demonstrating that temperature selection constitutes a simple yet powerful mechanism for improving robustness.

+\paragraph{Contributions ---} Our work makes the following key contributions: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,leftmargin=0.6cm] \item We provide, to our knowledge, the first theoretical characterization of the optimal attention temperature for pretrained Transformers with \emph{approximate softmax attention} in ICL tasks. \item We analyze the generalization behavior of such models under a broad spectrum of distributional shifts, employing weaker assumptions than prior studies. \item We establish a clear theoretical and empirical link between distribution shift and attention temperature, showing that principled temperature selection can substantially enhance ICL performance across diverse tasks. \end{enumerate}